Page Content

 Nurse practitioner vs. physician assistant (PA)

-Nurse practitioners and PAs serve a similar role, but their training and specialization options are much different.
+Nurse practitioners and PAs serve similar roles, but their training and specialization options are much different.

 PAs, on the other hand, are educated in general medicine and trained using a disease-centered curriculum model.
-They also have the ability to specialize in a variety of medical areas after they get their degree.
+They also can specialize in a variety of medical areas after they get their degree.

 Specializations